vapor/docs/2.0/docs/fluent/package.md

 The Fluent provider package adds Fluent to your project and adds some additional, Vapor-specific conveniences like HTTP conformances.

-Using `import VaporFluent` will import both Fluent and Fluent's Vapor-specific APIs.
+Using `import FluentProvider` will import both Fluent and Fluent's Vapor-specific APIs.

 ## Without Vapor